ceeoinnovations/musicalInstruments/Setting Up MIDI/USB MIDI/README.md

-Trying to connect trombone to PC via USB MIDI cable Didn’t work at first when running program, no blue light to indicate MIDI data sent Unplugged and replugged in MIDI ports
-Ran program and got blue light for C!
-Now to connect to Cakewalk LET’S GO IT’S WORKING
-Tried with FL Studio, which got the USB MIDI device to show up (see if it shows up without doing this in the future) Tried with Cakewalk, didn’t work, but after trying in FL Studio, the USB MIDI input showed up Opened loopMIDI, tried to use loopMIDI ports with MIDIberry, didn’t work Hearing trombone sounds by running PyView code through MIDIberry, which can change instruments and has cool input monitor!

 # Setting up SPIKE Prime as a MIDI instrument over **USB** (on PC running Windows)

 *Note: the template code used in this tutorial uses SPIKE 2.0 commands*